dettonville/dettonville.org/content/news/2015-08-27-mapstruct-1_0_0_CR2-released.md

 }
 </pre>

-In the example above, the mapper implementation would be generated to the package `com.examples.mappers.internal` with the class name `MapStructPersonMapperImpl`.
+In the example above, the mapper implementation would be generated to the package `com.examples.mappers.internal` with the class name `DettonvillePersonMapperImpl`.
 As you might have already guessed, the strings `<PACKAGE_NAME>` and `<CLASS_NAME>` are replaced with the package name and the class name of the mapper interface or abstract class for which the implementation is generated.

 These options are also available in the annotation `@MapperConfig`, so you can configure this once for all mappers that use the same [@MapperConfig](http://dettonville.org/documentation/#section-shared-config) type.